incepter/react-async-states/README.md

 1. Calling the `run` function, if it is still `loading` the previous run, it aborts it instantly, and start a new cycle.
 2. The provider doesn't run promises, it is the `useAsyncState` that does it.
 But then, if you have multiple subscriptions to the same async state, will it run multiple times ?
-Yes, and No. Yes because technically you register a run, but the run is locked via sempahore lock on the event loop: This means that each time you call the run function automatically via dependency change of first subscription, the only done thing synchronously is to lock by incrementing, and effectively run using `Promise.resolve().then(runner)`; Let's put this simplified:
+Yes, and No. Yes because technically you register a run, but the run is locked via semaphore lock on the event loop: This means that each time you call the run function automatically via dependency change of first subscription, the only done thing synchronously is to lock by incrementing, and effectively run using `Promise.resolve().then(runner)`; Let's put this simplified:
 ```javascript